 As in the previous year, foreign tax rate differences as well as incentives and tax holidays had positive effects in the year under review.
-The tax rate was negatively impacted by non-cash allowances on deferred tax assets totaling epsilon13.2 million (PY: epsilon109.5 million), of which epsilon30.1 million (PY: epsilon26.9 million) was for previous years.
+The tax rate was negatively impacted by non-cash allowances on deferred tax assets totaling ≤ 63.9 million (PY: ≤ 113.2 million), of which ≤ 41.7 million (PY: ≤ 30.1 million) was for previous years.
 Furthermore, as in the previous year, the tax rate was negatively affected by non-deductible expenses and non-imputable foreign withholding taxes.
-Please see Note 20.
+In the year under review, additional tax burdens were incurred from internal restructuring, which are reported under "Other."
+Please also refer to Note 19.

 As in the previous year, the utilization of incentives in Europe, Asia and the USA as well as in Brazil and Mexico had a positive impact on the tax rate.
-In the year under review, local income taxes of €23.4 million (PY: €25.2 million) were incurred with a different tax base.
+In the year under review, local income taxes of ${\in}45.6$ million (PY: ${\in}23.4$ million) were incurred with a different tax base.
 This was attributable primarily to local income taxes in Hungary and the alternative minimum tax in the USA.

-The effects from the change in enacted tax rate relate to the remeasurement of deferred tax assets and liabilities due to changes in the law already taking effect with regard to future applicable tax rates.
+The effects from the change in enacted tax rate relate to the remeasurement of deferred tax assets and liabilities due to changes in the law already taking effect with regard to future applicable tax rates